HO-COOH/theme-converter-for-vs/README.md

 Our community of authors have already converted a handful of VS Code themes to work in Visual Studio.
 [Feel free to take a look here](https://aka.ms/vsthemes).

+ ## Current progress
+ This project is currently being rewritten to a C++ static library called `ThemeConverterCpp`, which I hopes to bring easier integration into not only a Visual Studio extension, but also standalone tools.

  ## Prerequisites
  1. VS Code
  2. [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)